Skip to main content

 3. The #paas-incident channel has a bookmarked hangout link.
 Join this video call to communicate with the comms lead and talk through what you’re doing and what’s happening.

 4. If you decide it’s not an incident after investigating further, you must resolve the incident in PagerDuty.
-If you’re working out of hours, decide whether the issue needs a resolution immediately or whether an engineer can resolve it in hours.
 If you are sure it is an incident, agree on a priority for the incident with the comms lead.
 You can change this priority level later as more information emerges.

 Communication lead tasks